armytag/langs/qathebo/texts/LCC11_Qathebo.md

 #### Relative Clauses

-Relative clauses are predicates that are being used to modify part of another clause (known as the matrix clause).
-These predicates contain everything a regular clause would contain, but typically take different tense or aspect marking and are ordered verb-finally rather than verb-initially.
-When affecting the other clause as a whole, they appear before the matrix verb as seen in sentence %{+1}% below.
-When affecting a noun, they appear after the matrix noun and begin with the relativizer *da* as seen in sentence %{+2}% below.
+Relative clauses are predicates that are modifying part of another clause (known as the matrix clause).
+These predicates are ordered verb-finally rather than verb-initially, and the take Relative tense marking and Subordinate aspect marking.

+When affecting the other clause as a whole, they appear before the matrix verb as in %{+1}% below.

 <div class="gloss">
 <p class="number"></p>